AdamMisiak/Recruitment-tasks/README.md

 cd C:\Users\Adam\projekt> # or other path where is folder with project files python zadania_staz_atom.py
 ```
-To run specified task, type in zadania_staz_atom.py file for example:
+To run specified task, type in the end of zadania_staz_atom.py file for example:
 ```
 zad1()
 ```